soycamo/jquery-nouislider-rails/README.md

 ## Usage

 In your app/assets/javascript manifest file:

-`//=require jquery.nouislider`
+    //=require jquery.nouislider

-In your app/assets/stylesheets manifest file, you can include either of the default slider styles:
+In your app/assets/stylesheets manifest file:

-`//=require 'nouislider.fox.css`

-or

-`//=require 'nouislider.space.css`
+    //=require jquery.nouislider

-You are encouraged to use your own stylesheet, but these two will give you a good base to start from.
+You are encouraged to use your own stylesheet.
+The styles for 4.0 have change significantly.
+A reference is here: http://refreshless.com/nouislider/slider-design-styles

 ## Contributing